Huddersfield Contemporary Music Festival: History

+2008

-The 2008 festival ran from 21 to 30 November.
+The festival ran from 21 to 30 November.
 A highlight was the performance of several Frank Zappa pieces by the Ascolta ensemble with guests.

+2009

-The 2009 festival ran from 20 to 29 November.
+The festival ran from 20 to 29 November.
 Jonathan Harvey was composer in residence, and the festival also featured the Arditti Quartet, Nieuw Ensemble, Louis Andriessen and musikFabrik.

+2010

-The 2010 festival ran from 19 to 28 November.
+The festival ran from 19 to 28 November.
 The composer in residence was Rebecca Saunders.

+2011

-In 2011 Bent Sørensen became composer in residence.
+In 2011 Bent Sørensen was composer in residence.

+2012

 The composer in residence for 2012 was Maja Ratkje.